HBCU IN TEXAS

 Website

-The average cost of attendance after financial aid is just over $16,000 a year, which is affordable for many families.
+The average cost of attendance $14,703 a year, which is affordable for many families with financial aid.
 In addition, Huston-Tillotson is renowned for its music and education departments and accepts most students, on average, with a GPA of 3.07 or higher.

 Some of the unique majors at Huston-Tillotson include Educational Leadership, African American Studies, Religious Studies, and Environmental Studies.